NavyaNelluri/Process/README.md

 - **Objective**: Preserve all design-related documents for future reference.
 - **Steps**:
   1. **Document Storage**:
-      - Store all design documents in a version-controlled repository (e.g., GitHub, Bitbucket).
+      - Store all design documents in a version-controlled repository (e.g., GitHub).
   2. **Access Control**:
       - Ensure only authorized personnel have access to design documents.
   3. **Retention Period**: